 - Nipples that point downward and drop below the crease of the breasts

-Please note that the candidate for breast lift should be in good health and have stable body weight.
+Please note that the candidate for the breast lift should be in good health and have a stable body weight.
 Moreover, she must have realistic expectations from the procedure.

 What Are The Benefits Of Breast Lift Surgery?

 Breast lift surgery has been recognized as one of the viable methods to restore a woman’s youthful appearance.
 This procedure helps you get the following benefits:

 - Improved shape and symmetry of the breasts